txtsd/IdleZPGBot/README.md

 - **channel**: The IRC channel that the bot will join upon connecting.
 - **quit_message**: A custom message sent to the server when the bot disconnects.
 - **max_reconnect_attempts**: The maximum number of times the bot will attempt to reconnect to the server if the connection is lost.
 - **reconnect_delay**: The delay in seconds between reconnect attempts.
 - **read_timeout**: The timeout in seconds for reading data from the server.
+- **ignored_users**: A list of users to ignore for XP awards and penalties.

 #### `[database]` Section

 - **path**: Specifies the file path for the SQLite database where user data (XP and levels) will be stored.
 Ensure that the bot has read and write permissions for this path.

 #### `[game]` Section